-TrendForce also believes Apple will launch a new iPad Pro in 2021 and that the release will come sometime in the first quarter of the new year.
+TrendForce believes Apple will launch a new iPad Pro in 2021 with a releasing coming sometime in the first quarter of this year.

 We don’t know everything about Apple’s rumored 2021 iPad Pro, but rumors have outed a number of potential features including faster data speeds, new display technology, and an improved processor.

 These iPad Pro 2021 rumors put those of you in the hunt for a new iPad in a tough position: Upgrade now or wait.
 While there are some great reasons to buy a new tablet right now, there are also some great reasons to hang around and wait for Apple’s announcements.

 In this guide we’ll take you through the best reasons to consider waiting for the rumored 2021 iPad Pro and the best reasons to buy something else.

 Wait Because the iPad Pro 2021 Release Date Is Close